Porto in two days

 2 From neighbourhood to neighbourhood

 Visiting Porto is – above all – about strolling and getting to know its neighbourhoods.
-Visit Do Barredo, with its alleyways and stairways that go up and down the city’s hills, to experience its real heart.
+Visit Bairro do Barredo, with its alleyways and stairways that go up and down the city’s hills, to experience its real heart.
 Decaying façades, balconies with clothing hung like flags flying from masts, the mixture of the smells of the streets and the ones coming from the houses... this is the essence of the city.
 While strolling, be sure to visit the Torre do Barredo and its stairs – the Escadas do Barredo, which lead from the high part of the neighbourhood to the river.
-Once you’ve reached the bottom, you’ll be at La Ribeira, the bank of the River Douro, from where you can see the six bridges that cross the city.
-The most famous is the iconic Don Luis I Bridge, the work of Théophile Seyrig, a business partner of Gustave Eiffel.
-La Ribeira is a World Heritage Site and the best place for an evening stroll.
+Once you’ve reached the bottom, you’ll be at Ribeira, the bank of the River Douro, from where you can see some of the six bridges that cross the city.
+The most famous is the iconic Luiz I Bridge, the work of Théophile Seyrig, a business partner of Gustave Eiffel.
+Ribeira is part of the World Heritage Site area of Porto, along with its Historic Centre, Luiz I Bridge and Monastery of Serra do Pilar.
+It is the best place for an evening stroll.
 If you cross the bridge, you can continue your stroll in Vila Nova de Gaia along its Cais de Gaia dock, one of the liveliest areas, or visit Porto’s traditional wine cellars, all located on this side of the river.
 The wine barrels are loaded here for export.

 3 The new Porto

 There are three places that must be explored in modern Porto.
 The first is the Serralves Museum of Contemporary Art.
 Located on the city’s outskirts near the Foz area, it brings together contemporary art and architecture and is the most notable example of the Art Deco style.
-In the park where it is located, visitors can enjoy a 250-meter-long Tree Top designed by architect Carlos Casteneiro.
-The second is Casa da Música, designed by the prestigious Dutch architect Rem Koolhas.
+In the park where it is located, visitors can enjoy a 250-meter-long Treetop Walk designed by architect Carlos Castanheira.
+The second is Casa da Música, designed by the prestigious Dutch architect Rem Koolhaas.
 In its 15 years of existence, it has become another of the city’s icons.
-The third is WOW (World Of Wine), a unique cultural and leisure complex that pays tribute to wine in Vilanova de Gaia, on the other side of the Duero.
+The third is WOW (World Of Wine), a unique cultural and leisure complex that pays tribute to wine in Vilanova de Gaia, on the other side of the Douro.

 4 Porto of shopping

 Just as the city itself is not just a single city, there is no single Porto of shopping.
-For starters, it’s alive with markets.
-The Bolhão Market – dating from the early 19th century and currently closed for refurbishment– is bustling with activity from the early morning.
-As well as its regular stalls for food shopping, there are stands with cooked food.
-Outside the market are A Pérola do Bolhão, a food shop with an Art Nouveau exterior and Confeitaria do Bolhão, the perfect place for those with a sweet tooth.
+Outside the Mercado do Bolhão – dating from the early 19th century and currently closed for refurbishment– are A Pérola do Bolhão, a food shop with an Art Nouveau exterior and Confeitaria do Bolhão, the perfect place for those with a sweet tooth.
 The most famous shopping street is Rua de Santa Catarina.
 Its kilometre-and-a-half length is home to traditional shops and international chain stores.
 There are also options such as the charming Majestic café.
 Lastly, take in two famous city sights: Lello & Irmão, one of the world’s most beautiful bookshops; and Armazém in the Miragaia area, which sells antiques and vintage items, much like the old-style cabinets of curiosities.